All About Depression: General: Stress

 Depression in:

-Children, Teens
+-Children, Teens

-Stress and Depression Top 10 Topic
+Stress and Depression

 There appears to be a complex relationship among stressful situations, our mind and body's reaction to stress, and the onset of clinical depression.
 It is clear that some people develop depression after a stressful event in their lives.
-Events such as the death of a loved one, the loss of a job,
+Events such as the death of a loved one, the loss of a job, or the end of a relationship are often negative and traumatic and cause great stress for many people.
+Stress can also occur as the result of a more positive event such as getting married, moving to a new city, or starting a new job.
+It is not uncommon for either positive or negative events to become a crisis that precedes the development of clinical depression.

 Related Features

-icon Articles
+icon Online

-Stress Management Workshop Online
+Stress Management Workshop

 icon Books